 If not, you’re not alone.
-Most restaurateurs don’t have enough saved up to self-fund a new restaurant, so they have to get creative with fundraising.
+Most people don’t have several hundred thousand dollars saved to self-fund a new restaurant, so they have to get creative with fundraising, financing and loans.
 Here are several ways to raise the funds you need to open your restaurant:

-The U.S. Small Business Administration (SBA) connects aspiring entrepreneurs to lenders who understand the challenges that small business owners face.
-The SBA “reduces risk for lenders and makes it easier for them to access capital.”
+- Get a small business loan (SBA): The U.S. Small Business Administration connects aspiring entrepreneurs to lenders who understand the challenges that small business owners face.
+The SBA “reduces the risk for lenders and makes it easier for them to access capital.”

 Most restaurateurs can’t afford to start a business on their own.
 Find a fundraising method that works for you.

 Restaurant startup costs checklist